demisto/content/Packs/CortexXDR/Integrations/XQLQueryingEngine/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### xdr-xql-generic-query
 ***
 Execute an XQL query and retrieve results of an executed XQL query API.
 The command will be executed every 10 seconds until results are retrieved or until a timeout error is raised.
-When more than 1000 results are retrieved, the command will return a compressed gzipped JSON format file.
+When more than 1000 results are retrieved, the command will return a compressed gzipped JSON format file, unless the argument 'parse_result_file_to_context' is set to true and then the results will be extracted to the context.